GChristensen/feedxcavator2/README.md

 To compile the project you need to install [this](https://github.com/GChristensen/appengine-magic) fork of appengine-magic into your local leiningen repository (yes, appengine-magic still works in 2017).

+It may be necessary to comment out :aot section in the leiningen project and clean the project if you want to debug the application in a local REPL.
+See src/main/clj/repl.clj for the code needed to run local GAE instance at localhost:8080.

 ### License